mmmries/jetstream/docs/guides/broadway.md

 3. Configure Gnat connection in your Elixir project
 4. Configure your project to use Broadway

-In this guide we are going to focus on the fourth point.
+In this guide, we are going to focus on the fourth point.
 To learn how to start Jetstream locally with Docker Compose and then add Gnat and Jetstream to your application, see the Starting Jetstream section in [Getting Started guide](../introduction/getting_started.md).